 Moving onto solids

-The deciduous (milk) teeth are complete at six or seven weeks old (allowing the cub to take solid food), but the vixen may start presenting the cubs with solid food from about three or four weeks old, even though they are only able to suck the juices and play with it (helping to develop jaw muscles and hunting technique).
+The deciduous (lacteal or “milk”) teeth are complete at six or seven weeks old (allowing the cub to take solid food), but the vixen may start presenting the cubs with solid food from about three or four weeks old, even though they are only able to suck the juices and play with it (helping to develop jaw muscles and hunting technique).
 Based on Samuel Linhart's study, published in the Journal of Mammalogy in 1968,the loss of lacteal teeth begins at about 16 weeks old and is complete within about two weeks.
 In many instances permanent teeth were partially erupted while the old lacteal teeth were still present.

 Often, the first solid food seen by the cubs is meat regurgitated by the vixen.
 Indeed, the vixen may start regurgitating food for the cubs around the time they're three weeks old and, although the striated muscle lining a fox's oesophagus is under nervous control (allowing them to regurgitate voluntarily), as in most canids the regurgitation is usually stimulated by the cubs licking the corner of the adult's mouth.
 To the best of my knowledge, the mechanism triggered by this licking is unknown, but Charles Horn—Associate Professor of Medicine and Anaesthesiology at the Hillman Cancer Center in Pittsburgh, USA—suggested to me that licking might stimulate the trigeminal nerve in the face, which subsequently triggers the regurgitation.